Using Your TENS Machine at Home? Six Things You Need to Know

 Time: 15 minutes

 That said, your physiotherapist can prescribe custom settings for you once they understand your condition and your medical history, and after assessing your response to TENS and pain.
-So don’t hesitate to ask your physiotherapist for your custom TENS settings.
+So don’t hesitate to ask your physiotherapist at River East Physiotherapy for your custom TENS settings.

 4) Cleaning the TENS pads and your skin